connor-cs/spotify2/README.md

 - Configure the top-level `parserOptions` property like this:

-//test button logs 'authenticated' when not
-//must remove old data from local storage
-//do this when app starts?

-//display artist's top albums on artist page
-//make album page
+//clear local storage and renav on logout
 //